An arraignment is usually the first court hearing in a California criminal case. Five key things to know are:

 - excuse your presence altogether if you execute a written waiver, and the judge accepts your waiver.

-If you were arrested for a misdemeanor, you are typically permitted to have your attorney appear on your behalf.11 However, there are some exceptions, the most common of which include
+If you were arrested for a misdemeanor, you are typically permitted to have your attorney appear on your behalf unless your charge is for

 - California domestic violence charges,